mlcourses/lab-3-blog-post-group5_cs281/post.md

 #### 1. Converting the Potentiometer Output

 - So we have completed testing our Arduino's analog input that comes from the potentiometer.
-Now we can
+Now we can connect the Arduino's digital output as inputs for our combinational circuit that will light up the LED segments, which is the main objective of the lab.
+The diagram below illustrates the circuit overall:

 <img src="./assets/circuit_overview.png" />